ascendtech/simplerest/README.md

 }
 ```

-### DTO objects should be defined as JS native objects on the client
+### DTO objects should be defined as JS native objects on the client and POJO on the backend
 ```java
 @JsType(namespace = GLOBAL, name = "Object", isNative = true)
 public class ToDoDTO {